bnb-chain/greenfield-cmd/README.md

 ```
 gnfd-cmd storage put --contentType "text/xml" --visibility private file-path gnfd://gnfd-bucket/gnfd-object
 ```
+if the object name has not been set, the command will use the file name as object name

 The tool also support create a folder on bucket by "storage make-folder" command.
 ```